 Source: U.S. Department of Education, IPEDS Student Financial Aid Survey

 Most students are eligible for some type of financial aid

-Minnesota students and families received almost $3.3 billion in financial aid during the 2012-2013 academic year to help pay for college.
+Minnesota students and families annually receive over $3 billion in financial aid to help pay for college.
 The money comes from the state of Minnesota and the federal government, colleges, and private sources.
 There also are tax benefits and deductions that make what families have to pay more manageable.

 Use the U.S. Department of Education's net price calculator to help gauge what it might cost your family to attend a college of your choice anywhere in the nation.
 The net price estimates how much it might really cost to attend a particular college depending on family income and subtracting any federal, state and institutional aid undergraduate students may receive.
 You can also use our financial aid estimator for Minnesota colleges.